tjfulle/matmodlab/_sources/factory.txt

    :type parameters: dict or ndarray
    :param initial_temp: Initial temperature.
 The initial temperature, if given, must be consistent with that of the simulation driver.
 Defaults to 298K if not specified.
    :type initial_temp: float or None
-   :param logger: An instance of a Logger
-   :type logger: instance or None
    :param expansion: An instance of an Expansion model.
    :type expansion: instance or None
    :param trs: An instance of a time-temperature shift (TRS) model